 It is useful to compare James' model with modern scientific models.
-In A Cognitive Theory of Consciousness (1988), Bernard Baars closely follows James in important respects, especially as to "Will" or "Volition," where Baars updates James' "ideomotor theory."
-Topics of computers are exemplified by William H. Calvin, The Cerebral Symphony: Seashore Reflections on the Structure of Consciousness (1990), which is especially concerned with muscular movements, and by Christof Koch, Biophysics of Computation: Information Processing in Single Neurons (1999), which constructs a version of the "standard physical model" of neuronal operations that is aimed at computation.
-I also discuss Koch's related book, The Quest for Consciousness: A Neurobiological Approach (2004).
-My review is highly selective for purposes of critical analysis.
+In A Cognitive Theory of Consciousness, Bernard Baars follows James in important respects, especially as to "Will" or "Volition," where Baars updates James' "ideomotor theory."
+Topics of computers are investigated by William H. Calvin in The Cerebral Symphony: Seashore Reflections on the Structure of Consciousness, which is especially concerned with muscular movements, and by Christof Koch in Biophysics of Computation: Information Processing in Single Neurons (1999), which constructs a version of the "standard physical model" of neuronal operations that is aimed at computation.
+Koch's later book, The Quest for Consciousness: A Neurobiological Approach, is also discussed.
+My review is highly selective for purposes of my own constructions.
 All the authors have contributed to my development.